 In scientific terms, cooking is transferring energy from a heat source to the food.
 It is as much about the ways heat changes the food as it is about the heat itself.
 That's because heating food does more than just make it hotter.

-The proteins in food (like in meats, poultry, and eggs) become firmer.
-This is why the liquid interior of an egg gets hard when you cook it, and why a well-done steak is tougher than one cooked medium-rare.
+When you cook an egg, the interior turns from liquid to solid.
+This is because the proteins in food (like in meats, poultry, and eggs) become firmer when heat is applied.
+This also why a well-done steak is tougher than one cooked medium-rare.

 Interestingly, other proteins, namely the collagens that make up cartilage and other connective tissues in meats, can be made to break down by cooking.
-This is most easily accomplished through moist heat cooking methods like a long braise and slow cooking.
-This is why tough cuts of meat like lamb shanks or oxtails can become so incredibly tender when cooked slowly.
+Tough meats like oxtails and lamb shanks become incredibly tender when cooked slowly using moist heat cooking methods like a long braise.

 Cooking also causes proteins to lose moisture, typically via evaporation in the form of steam.
 This loss of moisture then causes protein-rich food to shrink, as we see with burgers that shrink when cooked on the grill.